adevress/syn2_spec/spec_synapse_v2.md

 ## Properties {#prop_anchor}

-### connected_neurons
+### connected_neurons_pre
-description: Pre-synaptic and post-synaptic neuron connections.
-The first column contains the neuron_id identifier of the pre-synapptic neuron and the second column of the post-synaptic neuron.
+description: Pre-synaptic neuron connections. each row is the neuron_id identifier of the pre-synapptic neuron.

 This property MUST be defined.

+dataset_size: 1xS

+datatype: INT64

+### connected_neurons_post
+description: Post-synaptic neuron connections.
+Each row is the neuron_id identifier of the post-synapptic neuron.

+This property MUST be defined.

-dataset_size: 2xS
+dataset_size: 1xS

 datatype: INT64